John Strickland (basketball)

-John Strickland (May 20, 1970 — October 6, 2010) was a former professional basketball and streetball player.
-He was a native of Washington Heights NYC who left to play college basketball.
-He later played at Hawaii Pacific University where he averaged a double-double each season.
-He went on to play at the USBL for 6 seasons where he averaged 22 points per game.
-He also played for the Albany Patroons of the CBA.
+John “The Franchise” Strickland aka “Strick” (May 20, 1970 — October 6, 2010) was a former professional basketball and a storied streetball player.
+He was born in the Bronx but grew up in Washington Heights NYC where he began to establish a name for himself for his showmanship and low-post skills.

+He left the east coast to play basketball at Hawaii Pacific University where he averaged a double-double each season until 1995.
+He went on to play at the USBL from 1995 to 2000 for 6 seasons where he averaged 22 points per game.
+He went on to play for the Brooklyn Wanderers and then moved mid-season to Albany Patroons of the CBA.
 In 2008, he was a CBA All Star.
-He died in 2010 at the age of 40.
+During this time he was also playing overseas.
+He played predominately in Dominican Republic, but also, South Korea, Italy, and other countries.
+While he was always on the move, he always returned to NYC for summer leagues where he continued to build his legacy as a streetball legend.